Ways to Reward People for a Job Well Done

 are other ways to reward them without having to spend money.

-4 other ways you can reward people for a job well done:
+4 other ways you can reward your employees for a job well done:

 - Reduce their supervision.
 Some people are happier and do much better work when